Quick Solutions to Solve SPICE Convergence Issues.

 is 0, which disables source stepping.

-reduce ABSTOL Absolute current tolerance, it should be set to about 8 orders of magnitude below the level of maximum current,
+Reduce ABSTOL Absolute current tolerance, it should be set to about 8 orders of magnitude below the level of maximum current, the dafault value is 1pA

-Reduce RELTOL this is the relative error allowed for node voltage and branch current.
+Modify RELTOL this is the relative error allowed for node voltage and branch current.
 Set RELTOL= 0.01 to reach a compromise between accuracy and simulation run time.
 The default value is 0.001.

 GMIN set GMIN = 1n or 0,1n.
 GMIN is the minimum conductance across all semiconductor devices

-GMINSTEPS (Advanced Options) set GMINSTEPS=200 . this option adjusts the number of increments for GMIN
+GMINSTEPS (Advanced Options) set GMINSTEPS=200 .
+This option adjusts the number of increments for GMIN during the DC analysis.

 Change DC Power supplies into Pulse generator

 NODESETs use .NODESETs statement to assign a voltage to a node.
 This can be done for example when the node-voltage table shows unrealistic voltages.
-If it’s not available a proper estimation of the node DC voltage, use
+If it’s not available a proper estimation of the node DC voltage, use a .NODESET of 0V.

 RELTOL also for the transient analysis Set RELTOL= 0.01 (The default value is 0.001), that decreases the accuracy